How to Implement QA/QC Checklists in Digital Takeoff Reviews

 1. Define Key Areas and Measurable Standards

-Before building your checklist, define what needs review and how success will be measured.
+Before building your checklist, define what needs review and how key areas will be measured for alignment.
 This sets the foundation for a checklist that’s both practical and impactful.
 Here's how to implement them effectively:

 Start by identifying the parts of your takeoff that are most sensitive to errors or have the highest impact on the overall estimate.
 These typically include: